dnhoule/OS_p3/README.md

 ### Pipes

-Pipe is one of the basic UNIX concepts and `wsh` supports it.
+Pipe is one of the basic UNIX concepts and the shell supports it.
 It allows composition of multiple simple programs together to create a command with a complex behavior.
 This is so powerful that it is basically ubiquitous in shell scripts because you can express very complex behavior with very few lines of code.
 Pipe, denoted as `|`, redirects standard output of the program on the left side to the input of the program on the right side.

 ```sh
 <program1> <arglist1> | <program2> <arglist2> | ... | <programN> <arglistN> [&]